TryGhost/docs/content/concepts/ecosystem.md

 ---
 title: "Ecosystem"
-meta_title: "The Ghost Ecosystem - Core Concepts"
+meta_title: "The Ghost Ecosystem - Useful tools & resources"
-meta_description: "Become familiar with the ecosystem of Ghost with a top-level overview and useful links to get you started."
+meta_description: "Become familiar with the ecosystem of Ghost with a top-level overview and useful links to get you started, including native apps, community, themes and more!"
 keywords:
     - concepts
     - ghost